spdx/gordf/README.md

 # Development Status
 The repository is in its preliminary stage of development.
 It might have some defects.
 For reporting any issue, you can raise a ticket [here](https://github.com/spdx/goRdf/issues).

+Update readme about the sample package definition in the main.go file